Cloud Cost Management FAQ

 Set up budget alerts for early warning

-Analyze rightsizing recommendations across environments
+Analyse rightsizing recommendations across environments

-Evaluate reserved instance and savings plan opportunities
+Evaluate reserved-instance and savings-plan opportunities

 Implement changes starting with non-production

-Establish regular optimization review cadence
+Establish a regular optimisation review cadence

-Step 4: Embed in operations (Month 3+)
+Step 4 — Embed in operations (month 3+):

 Assign cost accountability to teams